canonical/charm-storage-connector/README.md

 ## Troubleshooting

-If the iscsi discovery or login fails, compare the exit status number with the iscsiadm documentation at https://linux.die.net/man/8/iscsiadm to understand the cause of the error.
+If the iSCSI discovery or login fails, compare the exit status number with the iscsiadm documentation at https://linux.die.net/man/8/iscsiadm to understand the cause of the error.